typelevel/typelevel.github.com/posts/2017-03-01-four-ways-to-escape-a-cake.md

 tifah: (lu.Needle, lu.Needle) = (Needle(),Needle())
 ```

-Since we didn't pass in `lu`, how did it know that the returned
+Since we didn’t pass in `lu`, how did it know that the returned
 `Needle`s were `lu.Needle`s?

 1. The type of `lu.haystack` is `lu.Haystack`.
 2. That type is shorthand for `lu.type#Haystack`.
 3. We passed in `U = lu.type`, and our argument meets the resulting
    requirement for a `lu.type#Haystack` (after expanding `U`).
-4. The type of the expression `h.init` is `u.Needle forSome {val u:
+4. The type of the expression `h.init` is
-   U}`.
-We use an existential because the relevant variable (and its
+   `u.Needle forSome {val u: U}`.
+We use an existential because the
-   singleton type) is not in scope.
+   relevant variable (and its singleton type) is not in scope.
 5. This type *widens* to `U#Needle`, satisfying the expected return
    type.

-This seems like a more complicated way of doing things, but it's very
+This seems like a more complicated way of doing things, but it’s very
 freeing: by not being forced to *necessarily* pass the universe around
-everywhere, you've managed to escape the cake's clutches much more
+everywhere, you’ve managed to escape the cake’s clutches much more
 thoroughly.
 You can also write syntax enrichments on various members
-of the universe that don't need to talk about the universe's value,
+of the universe that don’t need to talk about the universe’s value,
 just its singleton type.

 Unless, you know, the index appears in contravariant position.

 ## Syntactic `stepTwice`

-One test of how well we've managed to escape the cake is to be able to
+One test of how well we’ve managed to escape the cake is to be able to
 write enrichments that deal with the universe.
 This is a little
-tricky, but quite doable if you have the universe's value.
+tricky, but quite doable if you have the universe’s value.

 With the advent of `implicit class`, this became a little easier to do
-wrongly, but it's a good start.
+wrongly, but it’s a good start.

 ```scala
 implicit class NonWorkingStepTwice(val u: LittleUniverse) {